Streamy Awards: 2011–2019: Partnership with Dick Clark Productions

 The 6th Streamy Awards were hosted by King Bach and broadcast live on YouTube on October 4, 2016, from The Beverly Hilton hotel.
 Unlike the 5th Streamy Awards, the show was not televised, apparently due to a desire to "return to its digital roots".
 The ceremony featured a medley of songs dedicated to Christina Grimmie, who was shot and killed outside of a concert venue earlier in the year, which was praised by a number of publications.

 The 7th Streamy Awards were hosted by Jon Cozart and broadcast live on Twitter on September 26, 2017, from The Beverly Hilton.
 It featured the first live musical performance by the Village People in over 30 years.
 TheWrap described the event as "rowdy, political and Jake Paul-hating" and The Hollywood Reporter said that the night's main themes were politics and diversity.
 The first annual Purpose Awards @ the Streamys were also held on September 25, 2017, hosted by Burnie Burns and Ashley Jenkins.

 The 8th Streamy Awards were hosted by The Try Guys and was broadcast live on YouTube on October 22, 2018, from the Beverly Hilton Hotel.
+The first annual Streamys Brand Awards on October 9, 2018, hosted by Alisha Marie and Remi Cruz.
 The 9th Streamy Awards was broadcast live on YouTube on December 13, 2019, from the Beverly Hilton Hotel.
 It was the first Streamy Award ceremony to run without a host.
+It added multiple international categories to honor global online content and a new Technology category.